+"the Company" or "New African Properties" or "NAP" 1

+I/ We

+Of

-"the Company" or "New African Properties" or "NAP" I/ We Of Being the registered holder/s of on Monday, 22nd January 2024, hereby appoint: linked units in the Company, at the close of business Or failing him / her of ; Or failing him / her the Chairman of the meeting of as my / our proxy to attend, speak and vote for me / us on my / our behalf at the annual general meeting of the company to be held at 08h00 on Friday, 26th January 2024, and at any adjournment thereof and to vote for or against the resolutions or to abstain from voting in respect of the units registered in my / our name/s, in accordance with the following instructions:
+Being the registered holder/s of on Friday, 17th January 2025, hereby appoint: linked units in the Company, at the close of business

+Or failing him / her of ;

+Or failing him / her of ;

+as my / our proxy to attend, speak and vote for me / us on my / our behalf at the annual general meeting of the company to be held at 08h00 on Thursday, 23rd January 2025, and at any adjournment thereof and to vote for or against the resolutions or to abstain from voting in respect of the units registered in my / our name/s, in accordance with the following instructions:
-Resolution number Detail In favour Against Abstain

-1 Consider and adopt the annual financial statements

-2 Consider and ratify the distributions declared for the year

-3 To re-elect retiring directors

-(a) J.P.
-McLoughlin

-(b) S. Venkatakrishnan

-To ratify new directors

-(c) L.J.
-Mynhardt

-(d) C.F. van Wyk

-4 Consider and ratify the directors' fees payable to independent

-directors

-5 (a) Re-appoint Grant Thornton as auditors for the ensuing year

-(b) Approve their remuneration
+Resolution number Detail In favour Against Abstain 1 Consider and adopt the annual financial statements 2 Consider and ratify the distributions declared for the year 3 To re-elect retiring directors (a) T.L.J.
+Mynhardt (b) C.F. van Wyk 4 Consider and ratify the directors' fees payable to independent directors 5 (a) Re-appoint Grant Thornton as auditors for the ensuing year (b) Approve their remuneration

-Proxy Form (continued)
+PROXY FORM (continued)